 On this page

-The signs and symptoms in affected individuals depend on the extent and size of the blood vessels involved.
-Some individuals may be asymptomatic while others are very severely affected.
-Signs and symptoms typically begin at an early age (most commonly between ages 6 and 8).
-The disease is almost always progressive, although alternating periods of acute worsening with periods of no apparent progression are common.
-Affected individuals may first experience loss of vision; crossed eyes (strabismus); and/or the development of a white mass in the pupil behind the lens of the eye so that the pupil appears white (leukokoria or "cat's eye" reflex).
-As the disease progresses, individuals may develop glaucoma; cataracts; reddish discoloration in the iris (rubeosis iridis or neovascular glaucoma); shrinking of the affected eyeball (phthisis bulbi); and/or swelling and irritation of the middle layer of the eye (uveitis).
-The majority of affected individuals eventually experience profound vision loss and retinal detatchment.
+Early signs and symptoms may include loss of vision, crossed eyes (strabismus), and/or the development of a white mass in the pupil behind the lens of the eye (leukocoria).
+As the disease progresses, affected people may develop glaucoma; cataracts; reddish discoloration in the iris (rubeosis iridis or neovascular glaucoma); shrinking of the affected eyeball (phthisis bulbi); and/or swelling and irritation of the middle layer of the eye (uveitis).
+The majority of affected people eventually experience profound vision loss and retinal detachment.

 The Human Phenotype Ontology provides the following list of signs and symptoms for Coats disease.
 If the information is available, the table below includes how often the symptom is seen in people with this condition.
 You can use the MedlinePlus Medical Dictionary to look up the definitions for these medical terms.

 The Human Phenotype Ontology (HPO) has collected information on how often a sign or symptom occurs in a condition.
 Much of this information comes from Orphanet, a European rare disease database.
 The frequency of a sign or symptom is usually listed as a rough estimate of the percentage of patients who have that feature.